williscool/modern_js_app/design_notes.md

 2. when ready disable loading state and switch to application loaded or ready. (form will have all of the currencies)
 3. form has buy and sell actions and the quote currencies are dictated by the base currency (i.e GBP can only go to BTC)
 4. when clicked with a form amount the gdax service will get the latest orderbook and calculate a current quote
+5. also need to validate values like greater than zero for input and not less than .01 for USD and however many decimal places for BTC

 also need to handle error states. like api being down or something like that by faking the bad response and having the gdax service handle it.